"Pride in the past. Hope for the Future".

 Let me start by apologizing ~ this post is picture heavy.

 I simply can't decide which pictures to choose.
-Choosing just a few from hundred (I am not joking) pictures we've taken was just no possible.
+Choosing just a few from hundreds (I am not joking) of pictures we've taken was just not possible.

 So please bear with me...

 Welcome to the Las Casas Filipinas de Acuzar.

 It is a heritage and convention center developed by New San Jose Builders under Mr. Gerry Acuzar, located in Bagac Bataan.

 One can re-live age-old Filipino traditions and way of living within the resort's walls with the luxuries and comforts of contemporary time.

 Amenities include: the Napiya Spa, a swimming pool, private beach, gaming center, 3 restaurants, conference and banquet facilities, cultural shows, and heritage tours.

 The first one was 4 years ago.
 Las Casas has improved much since our last visit.

 Check here: Our visit to Las Casas in 2013.

 We were back for our second time to accompany my "balikbayan" brother and his wife.